ndmitchell/hlint/README.md

 * [Customizing the hints](#customizing-the-hints)
 * [Hacking HLint](#hacking-hlint)

-### Acknowledgements

-This program has only been made possible by the presence of the [haskell-src-exts](https://github.com/haskell-suite/haskell-src-exts) package, and many improvements have been made by [Niklas Broberg](http://www.nbroberg.se) in response to feature requests.
-Additionally, many people have provided help and patches, including Lennart Augustsson, Malcolm Wallace, Henk-Jan van Tuyl, Gwern Branwen, Alex Ott, Andy Stewart, Roman Leshchinskiy, Johannes Lippmann, Iustin Pop, Steve Purcell, Mitchell Rosen and others.

 ### Bugs and limitations

 Bugs can be reported [on the bug tracker](https://github.com/ndmitchell/hlint/issues).
 There are some issues that I do not intend to fix: